ffmpeginteropx/FFmpegInteropX/README.md

 ## Building ffmpeg with Visual Studio 2015

-After installing the ffmpeg build tools, you can invoke the `BuildFFmpeg.bat` script.
+After installing the ffmpeg build tools, you can invoke the `BuildFFmpeg_VS2015.bat` script.

-	BuildFFmpeg.bat win10                     - Build for Windows 10 ARM, x64, and x86
+	BuildFFmpeg_VS2015.bat win10                     - Build for Windows 10 ARM, x64, and x86
-	BuildFFmpeg.bat phone8.1 ARM              - Build for Windows Phone 8.1 ARM only
+	BuildFFmpeg_VS2015.bat phone8.1 ARM              - Build for Windows Phone 8.1 ARM only
-	BuildFFmpeg.bat win8.1 x86 x64            - Build for Windows 8.1 x86 and x64 only
+	BuildFFmpeg_VS2015.bat win8.1 x86 x64            - Build for Windows 8.1 x86 and x64 only
-	BuildFFmpeg.bat phone8.1 win10 ARM        - Build for Windows 10 and Windows Phone 8.1 ARM only
+	BuildFFmpeg_VS2015.bat phone8.1 win10 ARM        - Build for Windows 10 and Windows Phone 8.1 ARM only
-	BuildFFmpeg.bat win8.1 phone8.1 win10     - Build all architecture for all target platform
+	BuildFFmpeg_VS2015.bat win8.1 phone8.1 win10     - Build all architecture for all target platform

 Alternatively, you can build the ffmpeg dlls manually using the instructions in the [ffmpeg compilation guide](https://trac.ffmpeg.org/wiki/CompilationGuide/WinRT).